I’m Emma Boardwell, Founder of Emotional Finance

 My background

 In 2025, I was honoured to receive the Verve Rising Star of the Year Award, recognising my pioneering approach, the growing impact of this work and my advocacy for a shift away from transactional, product-led models toward a more benevolent, empowering helping profession.
+I have also been named a finalist in the ‘Best Specialist Support Service’ category at the upcoming 2026 Professional Adviser Awards.

 At the heart of my work is a simple philosophy: softness is strength.
 Qualities like presence, open-mindedness, and compassion are not optional extras - they’re essential capabilities for advisers and firms who want to deliver meaningful results.